amac81/AcSmartFountain/README.md

 # About the project

-Arduino, CSS, HTML, Javascript project to control a indoor fountain
+ESP32 microcontroller, CSS, HTML, Javascript project to control a indoor fountain

 # Author